Nigerian government charges radio stations to shun fake news

 Mohammed said, in spite of the widespread use of social media and other mass communication platforms, radio remains one of the most trusted and accessible media in the world.

-Speaking on the theme of the day: ‘Radio and Trust’, the Minister urged radio stations in the country to continue to work hard to maintain the trust of their listeners as they have unparallel connections with the grassroots.
+Speaking on the theme of the day: ‘Radio and Trust’, the Minister urged radio stations in the country to continue to work hard to maintain the trust of their listeners as they have unparalleled connections with the grassroots.

 Mohammed noted that the theme is apt and timely as the nation moves closer to another general election.